UCBoulder/oit-fcq/README.md

 ## Purpose:

 This repo contains various code scripts that we use for FCQs.
 This does not include the course audit or NLP scripts.
-For those, please see their dedicated repositories: oit-an-course-audit and oit-an-nlp
+For those, please see their dedicated repositories: oit-an-fcq-audit and oit-an-fcq-nlp.

 Current packages: